yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/vpc-peers/cloud-add-peering.md

 ### Create a peering connection in GCP

 To make a GCP peering connection active, you must create a peering connection in GCP.
 You will need the the **Project ID** and **VPC network name** of the Yugabyte Cloud VPC you are peering with.
-You can view and copy these details by accessing the **VPC Details** on the **VPCs** tab in Yugabyte Cloud.
+You can view and copy these details in the [Peering Details](#view-peering-connection-details) sheet.

 In the Google Cloud Console, do the following: